Axl0t0l/axl0t0l.github.io/_posts/2026-02-14-Perceptions.md

 ## Walkthrough
 ### Recon

-The website looks very noraml, just we have a login page, later on that later.
+The website looks very normal, just we have a login page, later on that later.

 Something looks fishy in ```Secret Post```, by viewing the page source we can see some credentials:
 ![](/assets/img/posts/2026-02-14-Perceptions/creds.png)